 Trustee

-- Holding legal ownership of assets on behalf of beneficiaries
+- Holding title to assets on behalf of Beneficiaries

-- Fulfilling fiduciary duties and acting in the best interests of beneficiaries
+- Performing all fiduciary duties and acting in a manner that is deemed reasonable to protect the interests of beneficiaries

 Beneficiaries

-- Future generations as part of long-term succession planning
+- Future generations as part of long-range succession plans

 Protector (optional but common)

-- Monitoring trustee decisions to make sure they remain consistent with the original intentions behind the trust
+- Monitoring trustee decisions to ensure they align with the intent of the settlor as originally stated

-- Providing an independent check within the overall governance structure
+- Providing an independent review process throughout the overall governance structure

 Combining with Nevis LLCs for Enhanced Protection